- MicroJam (2016-) Exploring Tiny Performances and Prediction with Smartphones at the University of Oslo.

-Charles Martin is a specialist in percussion, computer music, and interactive media from Canberra, Australia.
-He links percussion with electroacoustic music and other media through new technologies.
-His works, described as “a thing of rare beauty” in The West Australian have been performed throughout Australia, Europe and the USA and presented at international conferences on computer music and percussion.
-He also has ten years experience teaching percussion from primary to tertiary levels.
+Charles Martin is a specialist in music technology, musical AI, and human-computer interaction from Canberra, Australia.
+He creates new electronic musical instruments that predict and extend performer’s creative intentions.
+His musical works as a percussionist and computer musician, described as “a thing of rare beauty” in The West Australian, have been performed throughout Australia, Europe and the USA and presented at international conferences on music technology and percussion.
+He also has than ten years experience teaching percussion from primary to tertiary levels.

 Charles is co-founder of Ensemble Evolution, an international percussion trio that has been featured at the Percussive Arts Society International Convention, Lithuania’s Procesas music laboratory, and Canberra’s You Are Here festival.
 The group have released two albums of their own compositions, Sounds from the Treetops and Solstormen Live.
 Charles also developed interactive soundtracks and media for his cross-artform group Last Man to Die that toured Australia with their performance/installation work in 2010.

 Charles’ work is deeply informed by the processes and structures of mathematics, computing and logic which he studied in his undergraduate degree at the Australian National University along with classical percussion.
 His first class honours thesis in mathematics was completed in 2008 with a focus in logic and computer-based proof.